Best Loan Options in the Philippines: Compare Rates, Fees, and Terms

 Extra fees may be charged

 Online loans often have more fees, like processing and service ones, or late repayment penalties.
 Again, this is because loans without collateral are riskier for the lenders.
-To make sure you get the best conditions and avoid extra fees, always read the full loan agreement.
+To make sure you get the best conditions and avoid extra fees, always compare loan offers and read the full loan agreement.

 Limited loan amounts